Reviewed by: Dr. Matthew Miller, OD on May 1st, 2020

 The difference between single vision and bifocal lenses lies in how they correct your sight at different distances.

-Single vision lenses help you see clearer at a single distance.
-Bifocal lenses are split into two sections to accommodate both near and far sightedness, and are ONLY necessary for people who have both.
-Traditionally, single vision lenses cost much less that bifocal lenses.
+Single vision lenses generally help you see clearer at a single distance.
+Bifocal lenses are split into two sections to accommodate both near and far visual needs, and are ONLY necessary for people who have both of those needs.
+Traditionally, single vision lenses cost much less than bifocal lenses.
 Single vision lenses can be customized with a wider variety of coating options.

 How Much Do Single Vision Lenses Cost?